eigr/spawn/spawn_sdk/spawn_sdk/README.md

   [
     {:spawn_sdk, "~> 0.1.0"},

-    # Remove this only if you will be using non-persistent actors
+    # You can remove this if you will ONLY USE non-persistent actors
     {:spawn_statestores, "~> 0.1.0"}
   ]
 end